-You must have heard the saying, “run away and join the circus.”
+You must have heard the saying, “Run away and join the circus.”
 Have you heard of someone who has done it?
 Well, if not let me introduce myself to you.
 Although to be fair, I didn’t know about the circus when I ran away.
 I landed at one by purely the orchestration of the Master.
 His ways are simply amazing.
 I will tell you why I say this here in a bit.

 What makes a person run away?
 You can say cowardice.
 Perhaps.
 But I think it requires a whole lot more courage.

-When I found myself in a situation where I felt stifled, bombarded by unsolicited advice like, ’That’s life,’ ‘you must adjust’, ‘you are too arrogant’… repeated to me.
+When I found myself in a situation where I felt stifled, bombarded by unsolicited advice like, ’That’s life,’ ‘You must adjust’, ‘You are too arrogant’, repeated to me.
 I swear I tried to listen to those things.
 Even started convincing myself that I was some kind of a mutant.
 I never could fit in, no matter how much I tried.
 The box they tried to fit me into was too small for the vibrant, passionate, energetic me.

-I was young and did what I then thought was the best thing to do.
+I was young and did what I thought was the best thing to do.
 Get out and breathe.
 I suffered in silence for some time.
 Silently bore it.
 The only thing holding me back was my sons.
 Somewhere the innate desire to protect them kept me grounded.

-Finally, the day came they were in college and my loneliness and unproductive life glared at me.
+Finally, the day came when they were in college and my loneliness and unproductive life glared at me.
 I took off.
 Between leaving India and reaching the circus in the US there were several stops.
 Kind of like shopping for the perfect dress.
-Several shops, several trials and finally you find the perfect fit.
+Several shops, several trials, and finally you find the perfect fit.